More choices and stable premiums for ‘Obamacare’ next year

 Three states — Indiana, Louisiana and New Jersey — will see premiums increase 10% or more.

-President Donald Trump’s administration, even as it pursues his goal of doing away with “Obamacare” in the courts, is trying to take credit for the program’s current stability.
+Even as it pursues “Obamacare’s” demise in the courts, the Trump administration is trying to take credit for the program’s current stability.

 “Until Congress gets around to replacing it, the president will do what he can to fix the problems created by this system for millions of Americans,” HHS Secretary Alex Azar said.
 “The president who was supposedly trying to sabotage this law has been better at running it than the guy who wrote it.”